juwnio/Ponder/README.md

 *`I do not plan on updating this repository as often because of prioritery needs of attention from other projects, but if i ever do:`*

-- I wider raneg of philosophers & Topics (less ambiguous), external iteration   option of these names and topics.
+- I wider range of philosophers & Topics (less ambiguous), external iteration option of these names and topics.

 <a href="https://groq.com" target="_blank" rel="noopener noreferrer">
   <img